 By this point you may sense a pattern emerging: while most policies don’t cover this, we do.
-We created “Systems Integrity Restoration” coverage for this precise purpose.
+We created “Computer Replacement” coverage for this precise purpose.
 Coalition will cover the cost of new computer systems (spoiler: including upgrades) where the firmware of the machine is corrupted.
 Check out our coverages page for more information.

 5. Software Upgrades